WHAT TO EXPECT IN COURT

 You should be prepared with picture identification, your social security card, your most recent tax return and proof of wages or income.
-Your bankruptcy attorney will ensure that any bankruptcy exemptions are properly documented before filing.
+Our Bend Chapter 7 and 13 bankruptcy attorney will ensure that any bankruptcy exemptions are properly documented before filing.
 Your creditors may attend this hearing but usually do not.
 In a Chapter 7 case, your debts will usually be discharged within two to four months after you have filed your case.
 In the Chapter 13 case, you must complete your payment plan ensuring every payment is received by the Trustee in a timely fashion before your debts are fully discharged.
 Failure to make payments on time or provide information requested by the Trustee could result in your petition being dismissed.

 We understand how vital your case is to your future and work tirelessly to ensure every case receives the personal attention it deserves.
 We do a great deal of work electronically which allows us to respond quickly to our client's needs.
 Our experienced bankruptcy attorney has handled thousands of cases and is ready to answer any questions you may have.
 Let our experience work for you when you need to file for bankruptcy in Bend.